tytydraco/yessleep/out/Last_Thanksgiving_my_family_pretended_I_didnt_exist.md

 Sitting next to Noah, willowy blonde hair turned grey and lifeless, was my little sister Alex.
 I forgot her four Thanksgiving’s ago, forced to turn away from my wailing sister screaming to be acknowledged, while phantom rope turned to real rope, coiling around her arms and snaking across her neck.

-Presently, Alex’s hand skeletel when she lifted it to wave.
+Presently, Alex’s hand was skeletel when she lifted it to wave.
 I could see the ugly rinds of skin, rugged and ancient.

-My sister Alex was a year younger than me.
+My sister was a year younger than me.

 Twelve, when I forgot her, and presently fifteen.